 Portfolio · Treynor-Black inverse-vol

-Enter your capital and pick a risk tolerance — the engine builds a portfolio from top-ranked stocks using alpha-tilted inverse-volatility weighting (Treynor-Black 1973, the same logic Bridgewater uses in All Weather for $150B AUM).
+Pick an amount and a risk tolerance, and the engine builds an illustrative model allocation from top-ranked stocks using alpha-tilted inverse-volatility weighting (Treynor-Black 1973, the same logic Bridgewater uses in All Weather for $150B AUM).
 Per-position cap, per-sector cap, minimum position size — all institutional standard.
+It's a research illustration, not investment advice.

 ◆ Plain English